Reeves v. Sanderson Plumbing Products, Inc.: Justice Ginsburg's opinion concurring

 Justice Ginsburg concurred but suggested that, because the court of appeals required Reeves to produce evidence that was neither a prima facie case nor evidence contradicting the defendant's proffered reasons, their decision could be overturned without any broader holding.

 She also wrote separately to note that future cases may require the court to examine exactly which circumstances may give rise to the plaintiff being required to provide further evidence.
 She stated that such cases will be rare, because a dishonest defendant may be assumed to have some level of culpability, based on a fundamental principle of evidence law.

 Significance

 This case lays out a framework for determining liability as part of the McDonnell Douglas burden-shifting framework, and clarifies parts of that framework as it applies to cases where the employer's reasons for making the decision are shown to be false.
-This was also the first case brought under the ADEA where the Supreme Court used the McDonnell Douglas framework to make their decision, though they left that question open for another case to decide, mostly because they weren't asked to rule on the matter.
+This was also the first case brought under the Age Discrimination in Employment Act of 1967 where the Supreme Court used the McDonnell Douglas framework to make their decision, though they left that question open for another case to decide, mainly because they were not asked to rule on the matter.

+The ruling means that if a reasonable jury determines that an employer's explanation for an employee being dismissed was an excuse for age discrimination, then the employer is liable to the former employee under the Age Discrimination in Employment Act of 1967.